 Chinese demand for US meat products has increased dramatically in the last two years as the country grapples with a decline in pork production, due to the loss of hundreds of millions of pigs that were infected with African Swine Fever.
 Beef imports also increased dramatically over the past decade, but US exports were largely banned from entering the market due to mad cow disease-related restrictions and the use of synthetic growth hormones.
 Imports have increased dramatically after Beijing removed those non-tariff barriers.

 It is unlikely that China will reach the import targets that it committed to in the Phase One Trade Agreement.
-It has significantly increased its purchases of US farm goods and that trend that is likely to continue as China faces mounting food security concerns and there are relatively few other countries from which it can assuredly import large quantities of grain.
+It has significantly increased its purchases of US farm goods and that trend is likely to continue as China faces mounting food security concerns and there are relatively few other countries from which it can import large quantities of grain.
 President Trump’s earlier commitment to reaching a trade deal with China also means that the agreement is likely to survive until after the November presidential election.
-While the agreement failed to reduce the US trade deficit with China in any meaningful way, it has helped to foster bipartisan support for a tougher US approach to Beijing.
+While the agreement is likely to fail to reduce the US trade deficit with China in any meaningful way, it has helped to foster bipartisan support for a tougher US approach to Beijing.
 Regardless of which candidate wins the 2020 presidential election, it is likely that US trade policy towards China has been permanently altered.

 John Bolton, The Room Where it Happened: A White House Memoir, (Simon & Schuster: New York, 2020), p.
 290.